lvokos/covid19game_hackcyprus2020/README.md

 The project was 5GB and could not be uploaded on GitHub which has a maximum upload permission of 100MB.
 So, after communication in Slack I was told to share with you a Google Drive link in order to have access to it.
+The link to the project: https://drive.google.com/open?id=1s00gEq0NvILRrcPYRVI-AkxtfmX-SDJJ